 Review papers should not exceed 20 pages (double spaced) and must include at title page, an abstract (maximum 200 words), figures and tables (where appropriate) and a reference list.

 The research-based paper will involve students taking on a small research project on a particular topic.
 Students will have the opportunity to investigate various sites of uncharacterized samples from several terrestrial impact structures.
 Students will have access to polished thin sections and hand specimens and basic optical microscopy facilities.
 Students are welcome to propose collecting geological data on their samples; however, this will depend on the availability of funds and instrumentation at the time of proposing and must be discussed with the professor in advance.
 Other types of research projects – for example, application of computer modeling to cratering studies, or remote sensing studies of impact craters on Earth or another planetary body – are also permitted and are welcome.
 Students will prepare an LPSC-type extended abstract using a standard template available from the Lunar and Planetary Institute.
-Supplementary figures and text (not exceeding 5 pages) must be supplied detailing methodology, etc. All “raw” data collected (e.g., an MS Excel spreadsheet with detailed sample descriptions and analyses).
+Supplementary figures and text (not exceeding 5 pages) must be supplied detailing methodology, etc. All “raw” data collected (e.g., sample descriptions, analyses, etc.) must be submitted in an easily readable and traceable form (e.g., an MS Excel spreadsheet for detailed sample descriptions and analyses).